 3. Stand Out from Your Competition

 Innovative SMS applications can help you rise above the noise and get your customers to take notice.
 When you combine the convenient, easy-to-use nature of text messaging with next-generation capabilities, you can create more dynamic customer experiences.
-For instance, some companies are making use of SMS to not only remind customers of payment due dates, but also provide a payment processing option.
+For instance, some companies are making use of SMS to not only remind customers of payment due dates but also provide a payment processing option that can be supported through platforms such as Clearent as well as others.
 Another innovative example comes from clothing retailers like Express and American Eagle who use text messaging to regularly push notifications to customers that alert them of surprise sales along with images or a link to videos of models wearing their latest fashion items.

 Besides the aesthetic value of such applications, embedding images or links to videos can help customers learn more about recently purchased products as well as how to use them.
 For example, imagine being able to push out a text message that includes a link to a quick and easy instructional video that walks customers through the process of getting started with their products.
 These images and videos can serve as added value for customers, informing them of best practices and simultaneously reducing inbound inquiries to the business.